Sights & Sounds of British Wildlife in Winter

 Red squirrels are a rare sight in Britain these days, but you just might catch sight of them in the winter time.
 Then it becomes harder for them to find food out in the wild and they are drawn to peanut feeders left out by humans.

 Here in the Lake District, you may be able to spot them at Whinlatter Forest Visitor Centre in Keswick where they have a Red Squirrel Experience.
 Or on footpaths around Aira Force and various other locations.
 Find out more on the Northern Red Squirrels website here.

 You’ll no doubt be familiar with the song of a skylark if you’ve spent any time in the countryside.
 But unless you visit the heaths in southern and eastern England you may not be so well versed with the song of the woodlark.
 Its wonderful song can be heard in late winter or early spring, and here is a brief video to give you an idea of what to listen out for!

 Foxes can be heard during the winter time as this is when their mating period occurs.
 Their mating call is not unlike a scream or a howl.
 So you should have no trouble hearing it if you’re in the right place at the right time.

 If you’re heading to woodland, high mountains, or any of the other locations commonly favoured by foxes, listen out for them calling for their mates!

-For a far more soothing sound, take a walk early in the mornings throughout December and see whether you can hear them softly calling out to find a mate.
+For a far more soothing sound, take a walk early in the mornings throughout December.
+And see whether you can hear Tawny Owls softly calling out to find a mate.
 The males call out ‘twit’ and the females will answer with ‘twoo’, in a charming call and response mating ritual.